ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the raycast successfully collides with a valid object.

-The CustomCast method is used to generate a raycast based on the options defined in the CustomRaycast object.
+The CustomRaycast method is used to generate a raycast based on the options defined in the CustomRaycast object.

+#### CustomLinecast/3

+  > `public virtual bool CustomLinecast(Vector3 startPosition, Vector3 endPosition, out RaycastHit hitData)`

+  * Parameters
+   * `Vector3 startPosition` - The world position to start the linecast from.
+   * `Vector3 endPosition` - The world position to end the linecast at.
+   * `out RaycastHit hitData` - The linecast hit data.
+  * Returns
+   * `bool` - Returns true if the line successfully collides with a valid object.

+The CustomLinecast method is used to generate a linecast based on the options defined in the CustomRaycast object.

 ---